 Are you a world-changer?
 Public health professionals work locally and around the world to make people healthier.
 They battle disease, promote better nutrition and hygiene, improve water quality, and work hard to make the world a better place to live.

 The MPH is a 45-credit hour degree program and is designed to be completed in two years.
-See the MPH Plans of Study.
 In addition to coursework, students are required to complete a 300-hour field practicum in a community, a public health facility, a government agency, or related setting.

-MPH Applied Public Health students will complete a broad-based hands-on program of study with the flexibility to tailor their focus with more guided elective options.
+Students will complete a broad-based, hands-on program of study with the flexibility to tailor their focus with more guided elective options.
 The focus of this master’s degree is on public health education, information and advocacy.
-Students will apply their skills and knowledge to become a front-line public health practitioner/public health leader.
+Students will apply their skills and knowledge to become a front-line public health practitioner and public health leader.